 Step 2: Position the sump on the ground and mark around the edge with sand.
 Dig the hole for the sump, making it 5 cm deeper than the sump, then put down a 5 cm deep, level layer of sand.
 Put the sump into position, attach the plastic piping to the pump and place the pump in the sump.
 Fill with water and place the grid over the sump.

 Step 3: Place the concrete halves together on top of the grid with the plastic pipe running though them, exiting out the top.
-Use silicone to seal around the hole where the pipe exits to prevent leaks.
+Use silicone to seal around the hole where the pipe exits to prevent leaks in the water bauble.

 One step further!
-Take your water feature to even greater heights by covering it in a mosaic made of a fantastic array of colours and shapes.
+Take your water bauble to even greater heights by covering it in a mosaic made of a fantastic array of colours and shapes.